cvouts/movies-store/README.md

 - `./manage.py migrate` to create the project tables in the database.
 - Finally, `./manage.py runserver` to start the server.

-### Optional Commands
+### Optional

-- `./manage.py create_users` to create a superuser with username=superuser and password=password and a simple user with username=user and password=password.
+- Run `./manage.py create_users` to create a superuser with username=superuser and password=password and a simple user with username=user and password=password.
-- `./manage.py populate_movies` to add 20 movies to the list. `./manage.py depopulate_movies` can be used to remove every movie from the list.
+- Run `./manage.py populate_movies` to add 20 movies to the list. `./manage.py depopulate_movies` can be used to remove every movie from the list.
+- Install [direnv](https://direnv.net/) so that you can automatically configure your environment when you cd into this project's directory

-### User Authentication
+## User Authentication

 In order for a user's requests to have proper authentication, an authorization token must be included in their request.
-Run `./manage.py drf_create_token <username>` to create a token for a user, and include it by adding `-H "Authorization: Token <token_string>"` to the curl command.
+Run `./manage.py drf_create_token <username>` to create a token for a user, and include it by adding `-H "Authorization: Token <token_string>"` to the curl commands that require authentication.

 ## How to Use